newatoms/guides/glossary/user-story.md

 Read more about User Stories [in the Board guide](https://github.com/newatoms/guides/tree/ready/board-guide#user-story).

 Example:
-To learn about why certain innovations in education are successful and others aren't — As a reader of the post — I can read an interview with a teacher who's innovation failed
+To learn about why certain innovations in education are successful and others aren't — As a reader of the post — I can read an interview with a teacher whose innovation failed